DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Introduction

 To the best of our knowledge, this is the first work to introduce the denoising principle into detection models.
 We summarize our contribution as follows: \begin{enumerate}

-\item We design a novel training method to speedup DETR training.
-Experimental results show that our method not only accelerates training convergence, but also leads to a remarkably better training result --- achieve the best result among all detection algorithms in the $12$-epoch setting.
+\item We design a novel training method to speed up DETR training.
+Experimental results show that our method not only accelerates training convergence but also leads to a remarkably better training result --- achieving the best result among all detection algorithms in the $12$-epoch setting.
 Moreover, our method shows a remarkable improvement ($+\textbf{1.9}$ AP) over our baseline DAB-DETR and can be easily integrated into other DETR-like methods.

 \item We analyze the slow convergence of DETR from a novel viewpoint and give a deeper understanding of DETR training.
 We design a metric to evaluate the instability of bipartite matching and verify that our method can effectively lower the instability.